The fountain of Geneva

 Continue your walk along the lake, with the fountain on your left and the small park 'Jardin Anglais' on your right.

 Turn left at the end of the park.
 Keep walking along the lake, following the street called 'Quai Gustave Ador'.
-A narrow quay on the left leads to a point very close to the fountain, for those not afraid to get wet.
+A quay on the left leads to the fountain, for those not afraid to get wet.
+The quay has an interesting bridge that allows strollers and wheelchairs to pass, while it transforms into a higher bridge with steps when a boat needs to cross.

 Furtheron, turn right and cross the street to reach the largest park of Geneva, the 'Parc La Grange'.